afranken/All-In-One-Favicon/readme.txt

 == Changelog ==
 = 2.3 (2011-01-02) =
+* BUGFIX: Now REALLY works with WordPress 3.0 and Multisite enabled.
 * NEW: Danish translation by <a href="http://wordpress.blogos.dk/">GeorgWP</a>
 * NEW: Bahasa Indonesia translation by <a href="http://movableid.com/">EKO</a>
 * NEW: Polish translation by <a href="http://www.facebook.com/piniu69/">Piotr Czarnecki</a>